keenanberry/keenanberry.github.io/index.md

   <em>Meyers Laboratory, Donald Danforth Plant Science Center</em></p>
 <ul style="list-style-type:disc;margin-top:0;">
   <li>Participated in a paid summer internship in Dr. Blake Meyers lab; the lab focuses on genome-scale studies of small RNAs and their targets in plants.</li>
-  <li>Analyzed sequence variation data from the 1001 Genomes Project to identify and visualize intraspecific microRNA variation in 1135 accessions of Arabidopsis; my research investigations found the presence of SNPs affects the stability of miRNA secondary structures and potentially inhibits the regulatory functions of miRNAs in this plant species. </li>
+  <li>Analyzed sequence variation data from the 1001 Genomes Project to identify intraspecific microRNA variation and to investigate its effects on miRNA secondary structure and target-site complementarity in 1135 accessions of Arabidopsis; my research investigations found the presence of SNPs affects the stability of miRNA secondary structures and potentially inhibits the regulatory functions of miRNAs in this plant species. </li>
   <li>Developed bioinformatics pipeline to be used for similar miRNA analyses; specific plans to utilize pipeline to analyze data from the 3000 Rice Genomes Project.</li></ul>

 <p style ="margin-bottom:0;"><b>Web Content Engineer | May 2016 – Oct 2017</b><br>